Hank-N-Rolla/learning-journal/README.md

 # Learning Journal – Hank-N-Rolla

 This is my personal log and reflection space as I dive into cybersecurity and Python development.
-Everything here is part of my journey from deli clerk to digital defender – one script, one lab, one win at a time.
+Everything here is part of my journey from Sales Assistant to digital defender – one script, one lab, one win at a time.

 ## Why I'm doing this:
 For my future.
 For my kid.
 For the life I’m building.